krocw/automation_framework/README.md

 ## Preparation

-### install selenium
+1. install selenium

 ```shell
 pip install selenium
 ```

-### download web drivers for Firefox, Google Chrome & IE Explorer
+2. download web drivers for Firefox, Google Chrome & IE Explorer, you can find them in folder \tools

-### you can find them in folder \tools
+3. put the driver into the folder where python is installed on your computer

-### put the driver into the folder where python is installed on your computer
+## Run

-### the project uses Firefox on default
+1. the project uses Firefox on default

-### download and import this project into pycharm IDE, then run it
+2. download and import this project into pycharm IDE, then run it

 ## Usage

-### the test scripts will be written under folder \testsuites. script name better begins with test_
+1. the test scripts will be written under folder \testsuites. script name better begins with test_
-### write the test functions in each script, function name must begin with test_, function setUp() and tearDown() don't need modification
+2. write the test functions in each script, function name must begin with test_, function setUp() and tearDown() don't need modification。
-### give the chinese text as the parameter of function homepage.send_textarea() and the corresponding rating number in try block
+3. give the chinese text as the parameter of function homepage.send_textarea() and the corresponding rating number in try block
-### finally, add the test case in TestRunner.py, see the cases already written
+4. finally, add the test case in TestRunner.py, see the cases already written

 ```shell
 suite.addTest(className('functionName'))